skepticoin/skepticoin/extensions/aws-cloud-mining/README.md

     - Click Next, Next, then Create Stack.
 4. Deploy `storage.yaml` and upload data files
     - Click 'Create Stack' -> 'with new resources' -> 'Upload a template file' and select `storage.yaml` from your computer
     - Click Next to get to the Parameters tab.
 Pick a unique name for your public skepticoin bucket.
-This where you will publish `peers.json` and `chain.cache`
+This where you will publish `peers.json`
     - Click Next, Next, then Create Stack.
 Click the *Outputs* tab and note down the names of the Public and Private Buckets
     - Navigate to the AWS S3 Service.
-Go to the Public Bucket and upload `peers.json` and `chain.cache`
+Go to the Public Bucket and upload `peers.json` and `chain.db`
     - Go to the Private Bucket and upload your `wallet.json`.
 5. Deploy `compute.yaml`
     - Click 'Create Stack' -> 'with new resources' -> 'Upload a template file' and select `compute.yaml` from your computer